Before you begin to learn PHP, it might be wise to take a moment to plan your approach to learning the language.

-BitDegree’s ‘Learn PHP Online’ Course covers the concepts of variables, functions, and arguments as part of its curriculum on PHP basics, so by the end of the course, that sentence should make perfect sense to you.
-If you’re afraid that could prove difficult, then consider noting down what each jargon word means when you come to them, in order be able to review them when an instructor uses a sentence like that later in your PHP education.
+BitDegree's 'Learn PHP Online' Course covers the concepts of variables, functions, and arguments as part of its curriculum on PHP basics, so by the end of the course, that sentence should make perfect sense to you.
+If you're afraid that could prove difficult, then consider noting down what each jargon word means when you come to them, to be able to review them when an instructor uses a sentence like that later in your PHP education.

 The tips in this guide will help to prepare you to be a better PHP student, and ensure a more efficient learning process if followed correctly.